RenadSalem0/F1-vs-Regular-Car-Classifier/README.md

 # 🏎️ Formula 1 vs Regular Car Classifier

-This project uses a machine learning model trained using **Teachable Machine** to classify images into:

-- 🏁 Formula 1 Cars
-- 🚗 Regular Cars

-The model was tested using **Google Colab**, and also directly through Teachable Machine’s interface before export.
+Fast or familiar?
+This project teaches a computer how to spot the difference between high-speed Formula 1 cars and ordinary road vehicles — using just images.
+Trained with Google’s Teachable Machine and tested on Google Colab, the model takes a glance and makes its guess.

 ---